Los Angeles Bucket List: 150 of the Best Things to Do in L.A.

 These lists of mine, like my “30 at 30” and on-going list of doing at least one new thing (or challenge) per month, aren’t the end, but rather a means to an end.
 Because if a life or bucket list becomes the end, then I believe we miss out on the chance for it to empower us and teach us something about the world, ourselves, and how far we really can go.
 Simply put, I don’t want to get to the end of my life and find that I hadn’t lived a well lived life, nor do I want to wait for a time to do things I’ve always wanted, when that time isn’t guaranteed to me.
 I want to do those things while I can.
 Or as Thoreau said, "To live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived."

-I had my “30 at 30” list, I have my on-going monthly list, and now I have this new list of 150 things to do in Los Angeles.
+I had my “30 at 30” list, I have my on-going monthly list, and now I have this new list, my Los Angeles bucket list of 150 things to do in Los Angeles.
 I had originally considered naming this the “Top 150 Things to do in L.A.
 Before You Die.”
 But then that just makes it sound like I have a lifetime to do these things, and I want to do them all now (and have already done many of them already).
-That and maybe you’re a vegetarian, and while this may be the top things to do in Los Angeles for me, perhaps you don’t want to order off the secret menu at In-N-Out or indulge in delicacies at a restaurant called, Animal.
+That and maybe you're a vegetarian, and while this may be the top things to do in Los Angeles for me, perhaps you don't want to order off the secret menu at In-N-Out or indulge in delicacies at a restaurant called, Animal.
 So this is largely in part an on-going list of things I want to do in Los Angeles, while also representing what I really think are some of the best things to do in L.A.

 A couple disclaimers are necessary, however.
 One is that I wrote down 110 of these before I started consulting other people and other Los Angeles bucket lists (like this fantastic Los Angeles bucket list by Caroline on Crack).
 I wanted this to really represent both things I really wanted to do in L.A., but also what I really believe are some of the best things to do here.
 But as you’ll see, the list isn’t exactly 150.
-That’s because I want to hear from you about what you think are the best things to do in L.A., so I can continue to add and grow this.
+That’s because I want to hear from you about what you think are the best things to do in L.A., so I can continue to add and grow my Los Angeles Bucket List.

 Los Angeles Bucket List